-Dr. Crain established that when opioid receptors are in the excitatory mode and endorphin enhancers (as well as exogenous opioids) are administered alone, they are likely to signal an increase in pain as well as emotional and physical distress.
-However, when co-administered with an opioid receptor switcher, the increase in endorphin concentration created by endorphin enhancers leads to increased inhibitory signaling of the opioid receptor, resulting in relief from pain and distress and an elevation in mood.
+Dr. Crain established that when opioid receptors are in the excitatory mode and endorphin enhancers (as well as exogenous opioids) are administered alone, they are likely to signal an increase in emotional and physical distress.
+However, when coadministered with an opioid receptor switcher, the increase in endorphin concentration created by endorphin enhancers leads to increased inhibitory signaling of the opioid receptor, resulting in relief from distress and an elevation in mood.

 Dr. Crain also identified Synergistic Enhancers that facilitate the release of other stress-related neurotransmitters, including serotonin, GABA, glutamate, and dopamine.
 These agents have a synergistic effect with the endogenous opioid system through the G_i mediated metabolic pathways.
-The synergistic enhancer agents in our formulation work together with switching and endorphin enhancing agents to increase the effectiveness of the formula at relieving aches and pains and restoring positive mood.
+The synergistic enhancer agents in our formulation work together with switching and endorphin enhancing agents to increase the effectiveness of the formula at restoring positive mood.
 Endorphinate[®] contains various synergistic enhancers, including Ashwagandha, Lemon Balm, Magnesium Taurinate, and Ginger Extract as well as specific vitamins and minerals.

 The patent pending formula for Endorphinate[®] contains endorphin enhancing agents, co-administered with opioid receptor switchers and synergistic enhancers to rebalance the signaling of opioid receptors from excitatory to inhibitory.
-The result is that Endorphinate[®] restores a healthy homeostatic balance to the endogenous opioid system, using the body's own endorphins to reduce pain, emotional and physical distress; restore calmness and well being; and make you feel younger and more vital.
+The result is that Endorphinate[®] restores a healthy homeostatic balance to the endogenous opioid system, using the body's own endorphins to reduce emotional and physical distress; restore calmness and well being; and make you feel younger and more vital.

-Endorphinate[®] uniquely combines natural herbs and amino acids as well as vitamins and minerals that (1) restore natural endorphinergic balance to opioid receptors and enhance endorphin levels, reducing pain and emotional distress, (2) provide powerful anti-inflammatory effects to further reduce physical discomfort, and (3) enhance the synergistic functioning of other stress-related neurotransmitter systems, increasing a sense of calm, comfort, and well being.
+Endorphinate[®] uniquely combines natural herbs and amino acids as well as vitamins and minerals that (1) restore natural endorphinergic balance to opioid receptors and enhance endorphin levels, reducing physical and emotional distress, (2) enhance the synergistic functioning of other stress-related neurotransmitter systems, increasing a sense of calm, comfort, and well being.
 All Endorphinate[®] products include a scientifically developed formulation of Endorphin Enhancers, Opioid Receptor Switchers, and Synergistic Enhancers.
-By enhancing the body's pain and stress relieving system Endorphinate[®] is the most effective dietary supplement available for the relief of physical and emotional distress.
+By enhancing the body's stress relieving system Endorphinate[®] is the most effective dietary supplement available for the relief of physical and emotional distress.
 The concept of how Endorphinate® ingredients function together synergistically as illustrated in Figure L.